John Roddick

 John Roddick (born July 4, 1976) is an American former professional tennis player and the current director of tennis and head men's tennis coach at the University of Central Florida.

 Early life

 Roddick was born in Omaha, Nebraska, the son of Blanche (Corell), a school teacher, and Jerry Roddick, a businessman.
 He is the older brother of tennis star Andy Roddick.
-Though his playing career was not as successful as that of his younger brother, John was a world-class player in his own right.
-John went on to be four time All American at the University of Georgia from 1995–1999 and was named UGA Athlete of the Year in 1998.
+He went on to be four time All American at the University of Georgia from 1995 to 1999 and was named UGA Athlete of the Year in 1998.
 He was a top US junior and was ranked as high as #6 internationally in singles, and #3 internationally in doubles.
 However a back injury ultimately put a stop to John's professional career and he turned his attentions to coaching.

 Career

 John was a 4 time All-American at the University of Georgia.
 As a coach, he has worked with top touring pros including Mardy Fish, his brother Andy Roddick, and Olga Govortsova.
 He was the United States Captain at the '06 and '08 ATP World Team Cup.
 John was the Assistant Coach for the 2001 NCAA Champion University of Georgia.
 He also served a stint at Florida State.
 He also spent time working young touring pros in Austin, Texas.